She Cried Murder

-She Cried Murder is a 1973 American TV film starring Telly Savalas and Linda Day George.
+She Cried Murder is a 1973 American TV film starring Telly Savalas and Lynda Day George.

 Plot

 A model witnesses a murder on the subway, and one of the cops investigating is the one who did it.
 And he knows she knows, and she knows he knows she knows.
 It becomes a cat-and-mouse game of one trying to stay ahead of the other, who eventually becomes willing to use any means to keep her quiet.